otaviojr/node-red-contrib-smartthings/README.md

 2. Create a new Project
 3. Select the "Automation for the Smartthings App" option
 4. Give your project a name
-5. Click at the "Register App" button
+5. Click on the "Register App" button
 6. Select the "WebHook Endpoint" option
 7. The target URL will be your nodered domain, with https, port, if necessary, and the path to your SmartApp.
 It should be something like that: https://your-nodered-domain:your-nodered-server-port/smartthings/smartapp.